Shannan Gilbert was not a Gilgo Beach serial killer victim

 shannan gilbert theory

-People often forget that Gilbert’s remains were in that marsh for nearly 20 months.
-That is a very long time.
+People often forget that Gilbert’s remains were in the marsh for nearly 20 months.

 She was not found next to 14 other sex workers.
-The closest LISK site was more than three miles west.
-Furthermore, the police discovered 10 remains at Gilgo Beach, not 14.
+The closest Gilgo Beach site was more than three miles west.

-The comment above suggests that Gilbert stumbled into a marsh full of murdered sex workers.
-However, this is false.
+The comment above incorrectly suggests that Gilbert stumbled into a marsh full of murdered sex workers.

 As you can see, there are a lot of “factoids” and misconceptions about this case.